|

 experience for us both.

-I encourage parents to monitor the student’s practice time
+I encourage parents to monitor the student’s practice

-for a lifetime!
+benefits for a lifetime!

 I appreciate your reading this material and feel free to contact